Primary election is June 4 - centraljersey.com

 Early voting will take place May 29-June 2.
 Ballots may be cast at any of the seven early voting sites in Mercer County.
 The list is available by scrolling down to the bottom of the page at www.mercercounty.org/government/county-clerk/elections.

-Incumbent Princeton Councilman Leighton Newlin and his running mate, Brian McDonald, are seeking the Democratic Party’s nomination for Princeton Council.
-McDonald is currently serving on the Princeton school board.

-The Republican Party did not field any candidates for mayor or Princeton Council.

-Voters in the Democratic Party primary for president will cast a ballot for incumbent President Joseph R. Biden Jr. or Terrisa Bukovinac.
+Voters in the Democratic Party primary for president will cast a ballot for incumbent President Joseph R. Biden Jr. or Terrisa Bukovinac for U.S. president.
 They may also vote “Uncommitted.”

-Former President Donald J. Trump is running unopposed for the Republican Party nomination for U.S. President.
+Donald J. Trump is running unopposed for the Republican Party nomination for U.S. president.

 Incumbent Mercer County Commissioners Samuel Frisby, Kristin L. McLaughlin and Terrance Stokes are running unopposed for the Democratic Party nomination.
 Andrew Curcio, Pedro Reyes and Denise “Neicy” Turner are unopposed for the Republican Party nomination for county commissioner.